StinkySteak/NetickWebRTCEmbeddedTransport/README.md

 ## Overview

 Utilizing WebRTC as a transport for Netick.
+Allowing Developers to Utilize DTLS (Secure UDP) for WebGL and Native platform!

 If you are new to WebRTC, check out the resources section down below